Spirals-Team/test4repair-experiments/results/chart/3/jGenProg/readme.md

 Nb of EvoSuite Tests: 141

-Nb of Failing EvoSuite Tests: 141
+Nb of Failing EvoSuite Tests: 1

 ---
 #Seed: 8

 ## Patch 28 #  jGenProg+MinImpact With Seed 8

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.data.time.TimeSeries : 579